CrayLabs/SmartSim/doc/developer/editor.rst

  - Strict Whitespace, for ensuring no whitespace left in code
  - Python Docstring Generator, for writing docstring quickly
  - C/C++, for client development
- - Settings Sync, for syncing settings accross remote servers
+ - Settings Sync, for syncing settings across remote servers